Wiki · Concept · Last reviewed June 25, 2026

 The controlling risk is malicious or confused code in the browser execution context.
 The IETF draft analyzes token theft, persistent token access, acquisition of fresh tokens, proxying through the user's browser, and client hijacking.
 Those are web-security problems, but they become agent-governance problems when a model can continue a workflow after the page has changed authority state.

-Governance should record the architecture pattern, client ID, redirect URI, authorization server, PKCE method, refresh-token policy, storage location, resource server audience, scopes, agent run identifier, user approval event, and revocation path.
-Logs should not store authorization codes, code verifiers, access tokens, refresh tokens, session cookies, or model-visible copies of secret material.
+Governance should record the architecture pattern, client ID, redirect URI, authorization server, issuer, PKCE method, refresh-token policy, token storage location, resource server audience, scopes, DPoP or other sender-constraint status, agent run identifier, user approval event, and revocation path.
+Logs should not store authorization codes, code verifiers, access tokens, refresh tokens, session cookies, private keys, or model-visible copies of secret material.

-Controls such as Content Security Policy, origin isolation, sender-constrained tokens, refresh-token rotation, and short access-token lifetimes can reduce risk.
+Controls such as Content Security Policy, origin isolation, strict dependency control, sender-constrained tokens, refresh-token rotation, short access-token lifetimes, and protected-resource metadata can reduce risk.
 They do not make malicious JavaScript harmless, and they do not turn a browser agent into an authorized principal by themselves.

 Defense Pattern